I created this lotion for a dear loved one who struggles with nervousness and anxiety, and has trouble relaxing and sleeping at night.

 If you don’t have sticker paper handy, you could also print on regular printer paper and use a glue stick to carefully attach each label to canning lids.

-If you enjoyed learning how to make this Stress Relief Lotion, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed learning how to make this Stress Relief Lotion, let’s keep in touch!
+Sign up for my newsletter to receive my best herbal projects, natural soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
 (No spam ever, unsubscribe at any time.)